ZhihaoJia/colorhack/README.md

 ColorHack
 =========

-GUI for dynamically changing HTML element colors and developing color schemes.
-Useful for the quick designing and prototyping of web pages.
+GUI for dynamically changing HTML element colors and developing color schemes from within the browser.
+Useful for quickly designing and prototyping web pages.

 **NOTE**: ColorHack is a work in progress and many of the expected features are not implemented yet.
+Furthermore, many of the implemented features may not work properly on all pages and browsers.

 Usage:
 ------